 - 1. Participants must be authorised to compete in any fencing combat event or to serve as a marshal. - 2.
 To be authorised, participants must pass a verbal and practical combat test to show that they: - understand the rules - understand the requirements for protective equipment and weapons - understand the risks of concussion, knows the signs and symptoms of concussion, and can apply the Concussion Recognition Tool. - can fight safely (for a combat authorisation). - 3.
 Special considerations should be made for fencers with unique needs.
 All fencers must be able to fight safely, but this may take a different form for different people.
 For example, a person using a wheelchair might not be able to move laterally but might demonstrate the ability to curl defensively rather than stepping out of the way when necessary. - 4.
 There must be a dedicated practical combat test it is not sufficient to simply have seen the fencer fight during a tournament, for example.
 This test must occur at an official event or official practice. - 5.
 The practical combat test includes fencing against another fencer, and is observed and directed by the Authorising Fencing Marshal.
-This could include the Authorising Marshal fencing against the candidate, though it is strongly

-- recommended that the Authorising Marshal observe rather than fight.
+This could include the Authorising Marshal fencing against the candidate, though it is strongly recommended that the Authorising Marshal observe rather than fight.
 The Authorising Fencing Marshal should discuss the fight with the fencer the candidate has fenced as part of the test in a place where the candidate cannot overhear. - 6.
-Any person seeking to be authorised in any form of fencing, including marshal authorisations, must read, understand, and apply as appropriate the Concussion Recognition Tool. - 7.
-In rare circumstances, where there is no other way for the fencer to undertake an authorisation, the Kingdom Fencing Marshal may act as the authorising marshal remotely, observing and directing the combat over a live video. - 8.
-The practical combat test must occur within one month of the verbal test. - 9.
+In rare circumstances, where there is no other way for the fencer to undertake an authorisation, the Kingdom Fencing Marshal may act as the authorising marshal remotely, observing and directing the combat over a live video. - 7.
+The practical combat test must occur within one month of the verbal test. - 8.
 To be authorised as a marshal or combatant you must read, understand, and apply as appropriate the Concussion Recognition Tool.